Pranab-JD/LeXInt/Python/Readme.md

 ![VS Code](https://img.shields.io/badge/VSCode-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)
 ![Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)

-Test examples for constant and adaptive (or variable) step size implementation for the Leja-based exponential integrators can be found in *Python &rarr; Test &rarr; Constant_test.py* or *Adaptive_test.py*.
+Test examples for constant and adaptive (or variable) step size implementation for the Leja-based exponential integrators can be found in *Test &rarr; Constant_test.py* or *Adaptive_test.py*.
 Problems considered include the Burgers' equation and the Allen-Cahn equation.
 To run scripts, use the following commands: `python3 Constant_test.py` or `python3 Adaptive_test.py`.
-To add other problems, simply define the relevant *RHS_function* and the initial condition(s).
+To add other problems, simply define the relevant **RHS_function** and the desired initial condition(s).

 ## Requirements
 - Python 3.10 (or later)